intel/platform-aware-scheduling/gpu-aware-scheduling/docs/usage.md

 ## PODs

-Your PODs then, needs to ask for some GPU-resources.
-Like this:
+Your PODs need to ask for GPU-resources, for instance:
 ```YAML
         resources:
           limits: